Top 10 Best Running Shoes for Knee pain

 Patients complain about a dull, aching pain that lead to sharp localized pain in the front of the knee, especially while going up or down hills and stairs.
 They may feel stiffness and grinding sensation when bending, squatting and climbing stairs.
 The patient may have the sensation of the knee “giving away” beneath them.

-The causes of knee pain
+The Most Common causes of knee pain

 Knee pain by running is very common. when your body’s weight forces through up the knee when running. usually, knee pain by Running is a chronic problem caused by Biomechanical Problems or Training Errors.
 It may be an injury that is sustained while exercising, but only approximately 25% of cases of knee pain from running. other of the cases, knee pain usually gets worse and worse.
-Other conditions causing knee pain include:

 Sometimes, a knee injury can be caused by breaking off fragments from the cartilage or bone.
 These pieces can get stuck in the joint.
 You may also have swelling and pain.